denialromeo/danielmoore.us/about.md

     </ul>
     {%if site.url contains 'local'%}
     <p>I'm broadly happy with the direction the U.S. is going, and look forward to many more years here.</p>
-    <p>Broadly, I'm anti-racism, pro-feminism, pro-immigration, and anti-welfare.
-Markets are inevitable and should be encouraged.
-I usually vote Republican.</p>
     <p>Historical statements I believe &ndash;</p>
     <p>I'm broadly happy with the direction the U.S. is going, and look forward to many more years here.
 This is such a magical place.
 Everyone should at least visit.</p>
     <p>I left the U.S. some years ago, and am presently based in Mumbai.
 (Though I travel abroad often.)
 I've kept the American citizenship, but for the most part, I see myself as an Indian.</p>